edwinchoate/edwinchoate.github.io/_case_studies/roles-permissions-redesign.md

     <figcaption>There were a few opportunities to improve how the software helps the user understand what they are about to do.
 For example, if a user is about to edit or delete many users at once, the software lists the affected users so that the user can preview the action before executing it.
 The idea is that this might help prevent errors if the user sees a number or list they didn't expect.</figcaption>
 </figure>

-## Successful Luanch
+## Successful Launch

-With an interface with this many consequential settings, there was a good change we'd missed something.
+With an interface with this many consequential settings, there was a good chance we'd missed something.
 The team was able to be thorough, however.
-When the new interface launch, there were a couple permissions that we needed to tweak and fix (I anticipated this and made myself available to alter the design as a follow up).
-But, for the most, part the vast majority of the changes when over very smoothly!
-This was a testiment to the team's attention to detail.
+When the new interface launched, there were a couple permissions that we needed to tweak and fix (I anticipated this and made myself available to alter the design as a follow up).
+The vast majority of the changes went smoothly.
+This was a testament to the team's attention to detail.

 ## Positive User Feedback